 We are collaborating with Cole Matson (Baylor) and Emily Bernhardt (Duke) on a 5-year NSF study on effects of nanoparticles (NPs) on aquatic ecosystem structure and functioning using Duke's wetland mesocosm facility.
 At Baylor, we are using the BEAR stream facility to contrast chronic vs pulse additions of NPs as well as a chronic dosing of titanium NPs in whole-effluent from the City of Waco's wastewater treatment plant.
 Our lab focuses on trophic transfer and biodistribution of nanoparticles in aquatic food webs.
 CEINT homepage

 Alder (a woody shrub) is able to fix atmospheric nitrogen.
-We believe it may help sustain productivity in small, salmon rearing streams on the Kenai Peninsula, Alaska.
-Unfortunately, many consider it a nuisance!
-Similarly, wetlands contribute dissolved organic matter that may fuel microbial production in streams.
-In summer 2013, we performed whole stream nitrogen and organic carbon enrichments to link N and C to juvenile salmonid production.
+We have demonstrated that it fuels productivity in small, salmon rearing streams in Alaska.
+Unfortunately, many Alaskan private property owners consider it a nuisance!
+Similarly, wetlands contribute dissolved organic matter that also may increase microbial production in streams.
+In summer 2013, we performed whole stream nitrogen and organic carbon enrichments to link N and C to juvenile salmonid production, with surprisingly strong, positive responses from microbes to juvenile salmonids.
 Currently, we are studying the effects of headwaters on downstream ecosystems (at least through 2019).

 We are working with the City of Austin to model the effects of urbanization and flow permanence on macroinvertebrate community structure of streams in Edwards Plateau and Texas Blackland Prairies.
 The goal, initially, was to help scale their Environmental Integrity Index to account for the natural effects of flow permanence on stream biota, but in the process made some exciting discoveries.
 Currently, we are modeling diatom assemblage responses to point and nonpoint nutrient sources in addition to flow and impervious cover.
 City of Austin Env.
 Integrity Index (link)